How to Use VBA Methods in Excel to Wait Milliseconds between Code Execution (3 Ways)

 2. Use the appropriate function or method: Many programming languages have built-in functions or methods that allow you to introduce a delay or wait in your code.
 These functions are often designed to provide an accurate delay time and to minimize processor usage while waiting.

 3. Be mindful of the impact on system performance: Introducing a delay in your code can cause your program to become unresponsive or use excessive system resources.
-When using a delay, it’s important to consider the impact on system performance and to ensure that the delay is not causing other processes to be delayed or blocked.
+When using a delay, it’s important to consider the impact on system performance and ensure that the delay does not cause other processes to be delayed or blocked.

 4. Consider using asynchronous programming techniques: If you need to wait for a long-running process to complete, consider using asynchronous programming techniques.
 This allows your program to continue running while the long-running process executes in the background, improving overall performance and responsiveness.

-5. Test and optimize the delay time: The length of the delay will depend on a variety of factors, including system performance and the specific requirements of your program.
-It’s important to test and optimize the delay time to ensure it provides the necessary delay without causing unnecessary delays or slowing down your program.
+5. Test and optimize the delay time: The length of the delay will depend on various factors, including system performance and your program’s specific requirements.
+Testing and optimizing the delay time is important to ensure it provides the necessary delay without causing unnecessary delays or slowing down your program.

 You can download the Excel workbook from here.